clawpack/doc/doc/googleearth_plotting.rst

 This runs the commands in *setplot_kml.py*.
 The resulting archive file *Chile_2010.kmz* (created in your plots directory) can be opened in Google Earth.
 An on-line version of the results from this example can be viewed by opening the file `Chile_2010.kml`_ in Google Earth.

+Use the time slider to step through the frames of the simulation, or click on the "animate" button (in the time slider panel) to animate the frames.

 .. figure::  images/GE_Chile.png
    :scale: 50%